-2017 AIP Target Performance and Payout
+2018 AIP Target Performance and Payout

-Overall, we performed above our financial targets in 2017 and made progress on our strategic objectives, including key acquisitions and divestures.
+Overall, we meet our revenue and earnings targets in 2018, while missing our EBIT margin targets.
+In addition, we made progress on our strategic objectives.
 Actual compensation varies widely based on the individual's business unit and performance against specific strategic objectives.